Help Center/ Cloud Bastion Host/ User Guide/ Logging In to the CBH System/ Using a Client to Log In to Your Bastion Host

 An OTP token has been issued to the user.
 For details, see Issuing an OTP Token.

-4. After logging in to the CBH system, you can view system information and start O&M operations.
+4. After logging in to your bastion host, you can view system information and start O&M operations.

-You can also use an API to directly log in to a managed host.
+You can also use APIs to log in to resources managed by a bastion host.
+To do so, you need to obtain the specific URL.

 1. Open the MSTSC dialog box.

-2. In the displayed dialog box, enter the CBH information in the Computer text box in the format of CBH IP address: 53389.
+2. In the displayed dialog box, enter your bastion host information in the Computer text box in the format of Bastion host IP address: 53389.

 Figure 1 Configuring the computer